UMLCloudComputing/UMLCloudComputing.github.io/docs/tutorials/Git Version Control/Basics/Branch.md

 When the work is complete on a branch, it can be [merged](./Index.md#merge) back into the main branch/project.<br/>
 With branches, it's also possible to work on different parts of a project simultaneously without any part impacting another.

+Whenever starting a new repository, there is always the `master` branch.
+It's the default name for a branch in git.
+Within large projects, it representative as the ground-truth branch with the most stable and working version of a project.
+It's typical for it to contain the project's **working** code.

+Within Git, `HEAD` is a special pointer to a local branch you're currently on.
+When you change branches or make commits, `HEAD` moves accordingly.

 ### Creating a new Branch

 Let's create a new [branch](./Index.md#branch) to work on a feature without modifying the main project's working code: